Moncler to pay dividend of 0.10 euros per share

-MILAN, March 28 (Reuters) - Italian quilted jacket maker Moncler said on Friday it would pay a dividend of 0.10 of a euro per share out of its 2013 results for an overall amount of 25 million euros ($34 million).
+MILAN (Reuters) - Italian quilted jacket maker Moncler (MONC.MI) said on Friday it would pay a dividend of 0.10 of a euro per share out of its 2013 results for an overall amount of 25 million euros ($34 million).

 The company, founded as a skiwear maker in the French Alps in 1952, released its 2013 results in February without disclosing the dividend.